dominikh/weechat-ruby/README.md

 automatic typecasting and default values, getting and setting of values (also in place [see "Working with Properties"]).

+While some objects like Strings, Arrays and Booleans can be converted directly to and from a weechat config string, other objects can, too, be stored in Weechat's per-plugin config system using YAML for the internal representation.
+While this allows one to store any kind of objects, it is more than unlikely that a user is willing to change those settings using /set, so use those objects sparingly.

     # ...
     @config = Script::Config.new(
                                  'some_list'    => [Array, []],